Weddings, Honeymoons and Romantic Getaways in the Lomaiviti Islands

 Flights to the Lomaiviti Islands

-Flights depart from Nausori Airport in Suva, which has connecting flights from Fiji’s main airport, Nadi International Airport.
+Flights to Ovalau, Koro and Gau depart from Nausori Airport in Suva, which has connecting flights from Fiji’s main airport, Nadi International Airport.
 Alternatively, check out other ways to get to Suva from Nadi in 6 Ways to Get to Suva.
+Full flight details, including the airlines that fly to the Lomaiviti Group can be found in our Lomaiviti Islands Transport Guide.

 Lomaiviti Resort Transfers

 The premium resorts on Toberua and Wakaya islands offer personal 24-hour transfers between Viti Levu and their resorts.
 Toberua Island Resort offers transfers by road and boat between Suva city or Nausori Airport, while Wakaya Club & Spa arrange transfers from Nadi International Airport via road then boat.
-Make your transfer to the resort extra special with a private helicopter transfer to these resorts with Pacific Island Air.
+Make your transfer to the resort extra special with a private helicopter transfer to selected resorts in the Lomaiviti Islands.
+Learn more about private helicopter transfers in the Where to Hire a Helicopter in Fiji.

 Cruises to the Lomaiviti Islands

-Finally, for the couple who want to do and see more, the Lomaiviti Islands of Ovalau and Makogai are on the itinerary of an island-hopping cruise with Captain Cook Cruises.
-The all-inclusive 7-Night Colonial Fiji Discovery Cruise departs from Port Denarau on Viti Levu (near Nadi International Airport) and also feature the destinations in Vanua Levu and Taveuni.
+Finally, for the couple who want to do and see more, the Lomaiviti Islands of Ovalau and Makogai are on the itinerary of island-hopping cruises departing from Port Denarau on Viti Levu.
+Again, more details about cruises to the islands can be found in the Lomaiviti Islands Transport Guide.

-Wedding & Honeymoon Packages in the Lomaiviti Islands
+Wedding and Honeymoon Packages in the Lomaiviti Islands

 Fiji is the islands of love with most resorts offering a wealth of romantic experiences, honeymoon packages and wedding venues.
 In the Lomaiviti Islands… Not so much so.
 There are only three resorts that cater especially for weddings and honeymoons, but the tranquillity and exclusive feel of the islands might just make up for the lack of choice.